UnknownJoe796/kbuild/README.md

 ## Extending

 Let's say we want to create a fat jar from our project.
-How would we create an extension that does this?
+How would we use somebody's tools to do that?

 ```kotlin
 @DependsOn("com.ivieleague:kbuild:<version>")